 - Then reboot your PC and upon reboot, let Windows install a generic driver (if it does so).

 - Now check if the mic issue is resolved.
-If not (or the Windows did not install a generic driver), then install the latest driver (downloaded at step 1) and check if the mic has started to operate fine.
+If not (or the Windows did not install a generic driver), install the latest driver (downloaded at step 1) and check if the mic has started functioning.